udeepam/rnn/README.md

 # Recurrent Neural Networks
 This repository contains a tutorial for understanding the theory behind Recurrent Neural Networks (RNNs) and their applications.
+The tutorial is adapted from the [PyTorch Seq2Seq Tutorial by Ben Trevett](https://github.com/bentrevett/pytorch-seq2seq).

 ## Tutorials